-We just spent an action-packed week and a half in La Fortuna, Costa Rica!
-We’re currently recovering from all this fun in San Jose, before we head back to Mexico.
-But I still can’t stop thinking about all the fun we had in La Fortuna.
+Costa Rica is known for its adventure activities.
+But did you know that there are family-friendly water parks too?
+In 2019, we spent an action-packed week and a half in La Fortuna, Costa Rica, and we had so much fun.
 From hiking the Arenal volcano to playing in the water at Kalambu Hot Springs, it was definitely a trip worth writing home about!

 La Fortuna is a town in north-central Costa Rica.
 It sits at the base of the Arenal Volcano, and has a wealth of activities for visitors to do.
 During our time in La Fortuna, we enjoyed activities like taking a river float down the Peñas Blancas River.
 We even took a chocolate workshop!
-But of all the things we did, one of our favorite activities was visiting the Arenal hot springs.
+But of all the things we did, one of our favorite activities was visiting the hot springs near the Arenal volcano.

 Costa Rica’s Arenal hot springs